KCallaghan/WTM/README.md

 time_start, surfdatadir, and region are all to help you name your input files or place them in a specific folder.
-The code will look for data files in the following format: surfdatadir + region + time_start + "\_suffix.nc", where the suffix refers to the specific file (topo, mask, precip, evap, relhum, temp, fdepth, or ksat).
+The code will look for data files in the following format: surfdatadir + region + time_start + "\_suffix.nc", where the suffix refers to the specific file (topo, mask, precip, evap, relhum, temp, slope, wind_speed, ground_temp, or ksat).
 An example of a file path would be: "surfdata/North_America_10000_topo.nc".
 In this case, you would set: